 Once you submit the application materials, DEQ or its Agent will review the forms to make sure the application is complete as well as technically and administratively adequate.
-DEQ or its agent
+DEQ or its Agent will return any incomplete application with a list of missing information.